Try our Portfolio designer

 Our compound interest calculator helps you see how much return you could expect on your investment.

 You can mitigate your risks by diversifying your savings or investments.
-We recommend that you do this by investing in different asset classes, such as equities and fixed-income securities, as well as in various industries, countries and regions.
+We recommend that you do this by investing in different asset classes, such as equities and fixed-income securities, as well as in various industries, countries or regions.

 Please note that we cannot guarantee that you will reach the rate of return shown in the savings calculator even if you follow the corresponding investment strategy.
 The savings calculator is meant to illustrate the returns you could gain depending on the amounts, savings period and rate of return you select.
 The value of and/or the return on your fund units, equities and other investment or savings products may increase or decrease with market movements and it is not certain that you will get back the entire amount you invested.